 Our top goals for the upcoming year are as follows:

-· To continue to increase funding and to grow our events at the Dream Village to include new business sponsors.
+· To continue to increase funding and awareness, and to grow our events at the Dream Village to include new business sponsors.

 · Answer the dreams of 50 additional children next year which will cost $200,000.